There is much confusion about dementia and people have many questions including:

 Is Alzheimer’s and dementia the same?

 Alzheimer’s is one type of disease which causes the symptoms of dementia but there are many others.
-So one person’s dementia symptoms may be caused by Alzheimer’s but another person’s dementia may be caused by another disease such as dementia with Lewy bodies.
+So one person’s dementia symptoms may be caused by Alzheimer’s but another person’s dementia symptoms may be caused by another disease such as dementia with Lewy bodies.